 Module B: This module consists of advanced coding and Medical Terminology & Anatomy of 20 systems, abstract clinical data from health records, and appropriate assignment of medical codes for billing purposes.
 These code sets are used for reimbursement, classification, planning, and research with ICD 9 cm and ICD 10 cm, CPT-4, and HCPCS coding systems.

-Upon completion of Modules A & B, there will be a required 160 hour externship (unpaid) for hands-on training in a doctor's office, clinic or a billing company.
+After successfully completing the classroom portion-, there will be a required 160 hour externship (unpaid) for hands-on training in a doctor's office, clinic or a billing company.
 After completing the externship, students will receive a certificate of completion from Torrance Adult School.
 Once these requirements have been completed, students will be eligible to take the Certified Professional Coder (CPC) examination with the American Academy of Professional Coders (AACP).

 Career Tech Presentations